I Can Hear Music: Larry Lurex version

-In 1973, Larry Lurex, the solo stage name of Freddie Mercury, recorded "I Can Hear Music."
+In 1973, Larry Lurex, the solo stage name of Freddie Mercury, recorded "I Can Hear Music" on the EMI label.
 His version peaked at #115 on the U.S. Billboard Bubbling Under the Hot 100 chart.

-Kathy Trocolli version
+Kathy Troccoli version

 In 1996, the Beach Boys rerecorded the song, with contemporary Christian singer Kathy Troccoli on lead vocals, for their country album Stars and Stripes Vol. 1.